Chapter 19: Down South.

 As the escalator slowly carried me down into the check-in hall of the airport from the Gau-Ttrain, I thought how it was South Africa’s hosting of the world soccer tournament which had lifted Joburg’s OR Thambo Airport out of its prior” mediocrity.

 The euphoria of the flow and ebb of the fan tsunami is now only a distant memory.
-To give credit to the engineers and constructors of that edifice to Africa’s advancement and modernity, only now, a few years short of a decade later, are the first signs of the African malady beginning to show.
+To give credit to the engineers and constructors of that edifice to Africa’s advancement and modernity, now, a few years short of a decade later, are the first signs of the African malady beginning to show.
 Here a stationary walking conveyor belt is blocked with a strip of yellow tape, over there a window is cracked, and in the underground parking a ticketing machine is not functioning.
 Prompt and regular maintenance is not an African forte.
-Its people are so accustomed to stepping over cracks that mostly they seldom notice any flaws, and the cracks only get wider the further north one travels in Africa, where I was headed.
+Its people are so accustomed to stepping over cracks that mostly they seldom notice any flaws, and the cracks only get wider the further north one travels in Africa,.